micschk/silverstripe-gridfieldpages/README.md

 This module tackles the issue of a cluttered SiteTree by managing pages from a gridfield.
 It can easily handle thousands of subpages (production-tested with 65.000 pages under one parent).

+This module is meant as base classes, it can be used on its own but usually you will want to subclass in order to add filtering/sorting, etc. An example module subclassing this module is Newsgrid (filterable newsitems managed from a gridfield).

 ## Features

 * GridFieldPages extend SiteTree so no Page functionality is lost by using DataObjects.
 * Custom GridField components for quickly adding new pages.
-* Hides pages from the sitetree for v
+* Hides sub pages from the sitetree (via excludechildren).
+* Drag 'n drop sorting of pages (loop over $SortedChildren in templates).

 ## Requirements